menu

 Research

-We research about material synthesis and surface modification by using a new synthesis process called solution plasma process.
-Cluster catalysts and electrode materials have been developed for applications in rechargeable batteries and fuel cells.
-Focusing on unique physicochemical properties of water, we explore the possibility of using this process to develop materials with new functionalities.
+We research material synthesis and surface modification using a unique process called “the solution plasma process (SPP)”.
+By leveraging this technique, we develop cluster catalysts and electrode materials for applications in rechargeable batteries and fuel cells.
+Focusing on the unique physicochemical properties of water, we explore the potential of using this process to create materials with new functionalities and purposes.

 The solution plasma process (SPP), a liquid-phase plasma, is the method that the chemical reactions are driven by the generation of plasma in liquid environment.
 The strongly non-equilibrium plasma can initiate various reactive species and thus chemical reactions.
 By using the SPP, the use of reducing agent can be eliminated and the process is done with high speed reaction.
 Furthermore, because it is a low-temperature atmospheric-pressure plasma; we can generate a variety of plasmas by choosing the combinations of solvents and solutes in solutions.
 To synthesize in a large volume, continuous cyclic reactors containing several electrodes in one reactor is constructed.